Wtorek Izsak first learned how to use a conductor at the age of eight.

 Izsak abruptly froze in place.
 A chill crept up his spine, as he turned around.
 There, in the deep black shadow of a pillar.

-Izsak lowered his head and bit his lip.
+Izsak lowered his head before chuckling.
 “Look who’s playing who.”

 “I am truly sorry.”